Week 7 NFL odds, lines, spreads, betting predictions: Picks, best bets today from proven model

 Since the start of last year, Minnesota has the second-best spread record overall (14-8-1), as well as the second-best spread record at home (7-3).
 As for the Eagles, they haven't shown a tendency to bounce back versus the line after outright defeats, which is what they're coming off with a Thursday loss to the Giants.
 Philadelphia is only 3-7 against the spread after a straight-up loss since the start of the 2023 season.
 The model has Minnesota prevailing versus the spread well over 50% of the time.
 See which other teams to pick here.

-Another one of its Week 7 NFL predictions: the Broncos (-7, 40.5) cover versus the Giants in well over 50% of simulations in an A-rated pick.
+Another one of its Week 7 NFL predictions: the Broncos (-8, 40.5) cover versus the Giants in almost 60% of simulations.
 Bo Nix is a perfect 6-0 against the spread versus NFC opponents in his career and is also 7-1 versus the line as a home favorite.
 A big part of that is Denver having the most ferocious pass rush the NFL has possibly ever seen.
 Last year, Denver's 63 sacks were the most in the league and the second-most by any team over the last two decades.
 This year, Denver is on pace for an NFL record of 85 sacks which would shatter the record of 72 set by the 1984 Chicago Bears.

 Now, the Broncos get to face a rookie quarterback in Jaxson Dart who gets sacked at the ninth-highest rate in the league.
 Dart has looked impressive at home but had three turnovers in his lone road start at New Orleans, which was both a defeat and a spread loss for New York.
 After taking down one New York quarterback in Justin Fields nine times in Week 6, Denver is projected to take down another, in Dart, at least five times on Sunday, as the Broncos are forecasted to win by double-digits.
 The model also says the Over hits almost 60% of the time.
 See which other teams to pick here.